FA Women's National League: Cup competitions

 The main cup competition of the National League is the FA Women's National League Cup, a knock-out competition involving all of the teams within the League's six divisions.
 Due to the changing structure of women's football, this competition has historically varied from a straight knock-out competition to a competition with a preliminary group stage before reaching the knock-out stage.
 The first Cup-winners were Arsenal in the 1991–92 WFA Women's National League Cup.
 The first winners of a Cup without top-flight teams were Barnet F.C.
 Ladies in the 2010–11 FA Women's Premier League Cup.

 The FA Women's National League Plate was introduced in the 2014–15 season (as the Women's Premier League Plate).
 Under the current format, the teams that are eliminated from the opening round of the League Cup are entered into the Plate.

 Sponsorship

-The league's sponsors have included AXA (until 2004), Nationwide Building Society (2004–2007) and Tesco (2007–?).
+The league's sponsors have included Axa (1998–2002), Nationwide Building Society (2002–2007), and Tesco (2007–2010).
+The league currently has no sponsorship deal.